Modern YEAR THIRTEEN (Part 2)

 –Batman #455-457 (“IDENTITY CRISIS”)

 Janet Drake’s funeral is held.
 Later, Scarecrow uses his drugs to cause regular folks to go on murder sprees all over Gotham.
 Batman tracks him to Gotham Chemical, but gets captured along with Vicki Vale.
 Tim disobeys orders, dons a ski mask, and rescues both Batman and Vicki from the bloodcurdling grip of the Scarecrow, finally earning the title of “Boy Wonder!”
 Tim officially becomes the new Robin, complete with his own modernized Robin costume, which Batman gets designed and crafted by the Tailor (as referenced in the second feature to Detective Comics #789).
 “Identity Crisis” is also detailed through flashbacks from Robin Vol. 2 #0 and Secret Origins 80-Page Giant #1.
 Note that this story was originally a Christmas story—snow is on the ground and Scarecrow’s scheme involved sending laced-Christmas cards in the mail.
-Unfortunately, the Christmas setting and snow must be ignored (due to Sliding-Time retcons) as we are in the middle of summer at this point on our timeline.
+Unfortunately, the Christmas setting and snow must be ignored (due to sliding-time retcons) as we are in the middle of summer at this point on our timeline.

 –FLASHBACK: From Robin Vol. 2 #152-161 and Robin Vol. 2 #166.
 Batman trains new Robin Tim Drake.
 Each of these Robin Vol. 2 issues contains a short flashback—eleven in total—detailing Robin’s training.